-STEP 1.
+- STEP 1.
 Use a pentahead socket wrench or tool (a hexhead socket wrench or tool when catalog number suffix "-B1" or "-B2" is specified) to unlatch the Penta-Latch Mechanism by rotating the actuator counterclockwise approximately 60° against spring resistance until a distinct "click" is heard and the actuator reaches its stop.
-Refer to Figure 2.
-This single motion unlatches the mechanism and recharges the latching spring for the subsequent closing operation.

-STEP 2.
-Pull the door open and secure it with the door holder.
+See Figure 3.
+This single motion unlatches the mechanism and recharges the latching spring for the subsequent closing operation. - STEP 2.
+Pull the door open and secure it with a door holder.